robotics-upo/laserscan_labeler/README.md

 ### Person Tracking

-Each person circle will try to track the movement of the person between consecutive scans by computing the average point of the points located inside the circle.
+Each person circle (or other class) will try to track the movement of the person between consecutive scans by computing the average point of the points located inside the circle.
 At any moment, the reproduction can be paused and moved backwards and the circles can be modified, deleted or created.

-## TODO

-* The app currently only offers binary labeling (0=default, 1=in a marked region).
-This could be extended to label more classes.